skeemer/infusionsoft-php/README.md

 }
 ```

-This package is compatible with PHP 5.3.3 and higher.
-It uses Guzzle 3.8.* as the default HTTP client which requires 5.3.3 or higher.
-In order to use cURL you must have the PHP cURL extension enabled.
+This package uses Guzzle 4 as the default HTTP client which requires PHP 5.4 or higher.

 ## Usage